Daniel-Elston/Daniel-Elston/README.md

 ### Achievments :trophy:
 I am studying an MSc in Data Science and AI at the Queen Mary's University of London averaging a grade of 73%.
 I graduated from the University of Bristol in 2021, achieving a 2:1 in BSc Physics (Hons) and a commendation for an [industrial group project with CERN][industrial group project with CERN].
 I am highly interested in the use of data science to inform strategic decision-making in a business setting to create impact.
 Currently, I am the lead architect in a team of four, developing a [movie recommendation search engine].
+Further projects include the construction of a neural network designed to process and classify images.

 ---